 — Public Enemy, “Brothers Gonna Work it Out”

-Public Enemy’s lyrics aren’t just a reminder of my youth but they signify the importance of collective responsibility within the Black community.
-Growing up in Camden, New Jersey and Philadelphia, I realized that members of my extended family played a vital role in the lives of several Black males.
-To clarify, when I refer to extended family that includes individuals who don’t share my same last name or family heritage.
-Historically the Black community maintained strong African familial connections to persevere despite a variety of economic and social barriers.
+Public Enemy’s lyrics aren’t just a reminder of my youth, they also signify the importance of collective responsibility within the Black community.
+Growing up in Camden, New Jersey, and Philadelphia, I realized that members of my extended family played a vital role in the lives of several Black males.
+To clarify, extended family includes individuals who don’t share my same last name or family heritage.
+Historically, the Black community maintained strong African familial connections to persevere despite a variety of economic and social barriers.
 Today, we continue to maintain important linkages that allow us to support each other in times of need.

 For instance, within the Black community it’s not unusual for a neighbor to raise someone else’s children.
-The children no longer belong to them.
-They belong to us and are treated like a family member.
-Despite the setbacks, as a community we continue to rise because family–including extended family– is at the center of our universe.
-I believe mentoring Black men and boys is critical, not because I think they are hopeless but because I’m hopeful my support will make their lives easier.
+The children no longer belong to them; they belong to us and are treated like family members.
+Despite the setbacks, as a community, we continue to rise because family–including extended family– is at the center of our universe.
+I believe mentoring Black men and boys is critical not because I think they are hopeless but because I’m hopeful my support will make their lives easier.